windust/seajug-intro/sections/speaker.md

 ## Speaker(s):

-* Will Iverson
+* The Quarkus Team
- - Frequent Speaker @ SeaJUG
+ - You know, they created Quarkus...